Frank Luther: Career

 By 1921, Crow was in the pulpit of the First Christian Church in Bakersfield, California.
 There, he organized a 30-voice children's choir, an 80-voice adult choir, and two church orchestras.
 Writing and delivering his weekly sermons proved more problematic, and the Boy Preacher, as he was known locally, resigned to devote his creative energies to the world of music.

 Returning to Kansas, he married vocalist and musician Zora Layman on May 8, 1920, and the couple eventually relocated to New York City.
 In 1926, he was seriously pursuing further vocal training when he was invited to join the DeReszke Singers, as tenor/accompanist.
 They declared his surname, Crow, to be un-musical, and so he dropped it and became Frank Luther from that day on.
-The quartet toured with humorist Will Rogers, with whom Frank spent considerable time while on the road.
+The quartet toured with humorist Will Rogers, with whom Luther spent considerable time while on the road.

 Luther joined a popular quartet, The Revelers, as tenor in 1927.
-They toured the British Isles, where Frank met the future Queen of the United Kingdom and did a set accompanied on the drums by the Prince of Wales.
+They toured the British Isles, where Luther met the future Queen of the United Kingdom and did a set accompanied on the drums by the Prince of Wales.